-The goal of the new Transparency in Coverage rules is to make key pricing and quality information easily available to healthcare consumers.
+The goal of the new Transparency in Coverage rules is to make key personalized pricing information easily available to healthcare consumers.
 These regulations affect non-grandfathered group health plans, individual insurance providers, and non-governmental health plans.
 They’ll go into effect over the next three years with the following milestones:

-- By January 1, 2022: Post machine-readable files outlining in-network rates, out-of-network allowed amounts, and prescription drug pricing on the internet.
+- By July 1, 2022: Post machine-readable files outlining in-network rates and out-of-network allowed amounts.

 - By January 1, 2023: Provide an internet-based self-service tool that lists personalized, out-of-pocket cost estimates and other price-related data for 500 pre-determined items and services.